On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 As a videographer, Dubai offers varying earning potentials, and as far as we talk about prices, there can never be a set limit.
 Everything depends on what the video is meant to achieve, the videographer’s creative approach during production, and additional effects like visual effects or better graphics needed for that video shooting.

 Moreover, the location of the production also plays a crucial role in videographer charges.
-For instance, Dubai and Abu Dhabi may be expensive due to additional permits required on some video types.
+For instance, Dubai and Abu Dhabi may be expensive due to additional permits required for some video types.

 We have looked in thousands of video production studios, freelance videographers, and media companies to estimate how much a videographer would charge in Dubai.
 The answer we found is that prices vary.
 Some video production studios deal with larger projects that require extensive research and planning before producing a single video.
 This makes their charges relatively higher than other freelancers and organizations.